yegor256/blog/static/about-me.md

 As an **investor** at [SeedRamp.com](http://www.seedramp.com) I have no results yet :)

-Once in a month I send a summary email of my writing activity.
+Once a month I send a summary email of my writing activity.
 If you're interested to know what's going on here, I can add you to my mailing list.
 Just give me your email address and briefly explain who are you and why you're interested (I'm trying to avoid anonymous